Torlus/Torlus.github.io/webpayments_identity/wallets.md

 ## Digital Receipts

-There are (iat least) two kinds of receipts:
+There are (at least) two kinds of receipts:

 - The merchant-supplied receipt.
 How many in the case of marketplaces?
 - The payment gateway supplied receipt.
 One at least per payment method.